citizensadvice/cads/packages/typography/README.md

 ## Introduction

-This meta package handles the inclusion of all typographic styling.
+A meta package to group together all typographic styling.

 > For more documentation on a specific dependency package, please refer to it's package `README.md`.